GSA/challenges-and-prizes/_challenges/1098-first-responder-uas-endurance-challenge.md

 ### Rules
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

-See the <a href="{{ site.baseurl }}/assets/document-library/3.2-Challenge-Rules-UAS2-final-OCC-approved-2-18-20.pdf">official rules document</a> for details on all aspects of the challenge.
+See the <a href="{{ site.baseurl }}/assets/document-library/Official Challenge Rules - PSCR First Responder UAS Endurance Challenge April2020.pdf">official rules document</a> for details on all aspects of the challenge.

 <!-- Judging start -->
 ### Judging Criteria